venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 **Stuff on :globe_with_meridians: Internet** says about **Prompt Engineering**, includes thought provoking :tv: `videos`, `articles` and `tutorials` that I come across on internet.

+> _"A.I. might not replace you, but a person who uses A.I. could."_

 ## 📚 Table of Contents

 - [Pre-read: Introduction to LLMs](#pre-read-introduction-to-llms)